By SARAH EL DEEB, ZEYNEP BILGINSOY, BERNAT ARMANGUÉ AND ANDREW WILKS

 Mahmoud Haffar, head of the town council, said residents have been able to scrounge up about 2,500 tents so far, but some 1,500 families still remain without shelter — as nighttime temperatures fall to around minus 4 degrees Celsius (26 degrees Fahrenheit).

-“We are on day nine and we are still hearing the question of when will aid get in,” said Haffar.
+“We are … still hearing the question of when will aid get in,” said Haffar.

 While tents have been in short supply, one women said the town had a surplus of donated bread and water.